 How secure is the information?

 Each Trust CRIS database is hosted in a state of the art, high security datacentre in the UK.
-You can find out more about the datacentre at the Equinix website.
-Each organisation connects to the datacentre via the N3 network – a private network for the NHS.
+You can find out more about the datacentre on this information leaflet.
+Each organisation connects to the datacentre via the N3/HSCN network – a private network for the NHS.
 The datacentre has firewalls configured to only accept connections from the member NHS Trusts, so each Trust can only access their instance of CRIS, and all data is encrypted in transfer using 256bit Advanced Encryption Standards.
 Data is not pooled.
-Each NHS organisation has their own CRIS database they own and control.
+Each Trust has their own CRIS database they own and control.
 They also have a legal contract in place to manage and control the environment, CRIS and the data.
 This ensures all processing of data occurs lawfully and in compliance with UK data privacy law including the Data Protection Act (2018), General Data Protection Regulation (2016), the Human Rights Act (1998) and in line with NHS best practice.
 The systems are regularly audited and risk assessed, with suppliers required to evidence they can meet the necessary standards.
-All suppliers are registered with the Information Commissioners Office (ICO) and detailed below are the suppliers and links to their accreditations:
+All suppliers are registered with the Information Commissioners Office (ICO) and ISO27001 certified, details of their ICO registration can be found below:

 Data Processor and (linked) Accreditations